I-3-8-15.Continuing Disability Reviews and Social Security Ruling 13-3p

 4. Granting Review and Issuing a Decision

 When the AC grants review and exercises its authority to issue a decision, SSR 13-3p applies to the AC action.
-Under SSR 13-3p, the AC will adjudicate a CDR case through the date of the AC's decision.
+Under SSR 13-3p, the AC will adjudicate a continuing disability review (CDR) case through the date of the AC's decision.

 Therefore, the analyst will consider the following before recommending that the AC issue a decision in a CDR case: